CivicActions/guidebook/company-policies/travel-time-tracking-and-expenses.md

+---
-# Travel expenses and billing
+title: Travel expenses and billing
+---

 CivicActions will reimburse team members for travel expenses that are required for work.
 This includes traveling to client locations.
 For onsite employees, travel expenses are not reimbursed to their regular work location.